LinnyTheDuck/COMPX301-AutoMark/README.md

 ### Auto Generating Solutions

-`./automark.sh --generate <algorithm_option>` will generate solutions for a specified algorithm.
-Currently algorithm options are compression and A*
+`./automark.sh --generate <algorithm_option> <directory>` will generate solutions for a specified algorithm.
+Currently algorithm options are compression.

-This is on the todolist, needs to be done without allowing students to view the code.

 `./automark.sh --hex <input_file>` will generate a hex file from a plaintext input file.
 The output file will be placed in the `test_files` directory.

 ## Todos

-- A*: get solutions to the tests?
-If uses GUI how to verify?
-- Make getting answers for regex and a* more intuitive -  auto solution generator?
+- regex auto solution generator
 - Implement AI Vision marking and solutions